The James and Carmela O'Boyle Brain Injury Medicine and Rehabilitation Fellowship at the Shirley Ryan AbilityLab

 Consultations will be performed at our affiliate acute care facility, Northwestern Memorial Hospital, a Level I Trauma Center, under the direction of a member of the Attending Staff.

 IV.
-Participating in combined PM&R/Neurosurgery teaching rounds, both at RIC and at NMH.
+Participating in combined PM&R/Neurosurgery teaching rounds, both at the AbilityLab and at NMH.

 V. Formal and informal teaching opportunities.